KarelZe/thesis/references/obsidian/📥Inbox/@odders-whiteOccurrenceConsequencesInaccurate2000.md

 ## Notes
 - Her study evaluates the performance of the LR algorithm on the TORQ data set.
 Dataset contains 144 NYSE stocks from 1.11.1990 - 31.01.1991.
 - Dataset has been previously studied by [[@leeInferringInvestorBehavior2000]].
-This study however filters out certain trades, where the LR algorithm performs esspecially poorly.
+This study however philtres out certain trades, where the LR algorithm performs esspecially poorly.
 Thus, the results are positively biased.
 - She finds that the algorithm classifies 85 % of the transactions correctly, but systematically misclassifies transactions at the midpoint of the bid-ask spread, small transactions and transactions in large or frequently traded stocks.
 - Quote rule misclassifies 9.1 % of the transactions and fails to classify 15.9 %.
 Tick method misclassifies 21.4 % and LR algorithm misclassifies 15.0 %.
 - Intrestingly she provides evidence on the biases in other academic work due to the flaws of the LR algorithm.
 - Odders-White distinguishes between the two sources of missclassification, namely noise and bias.
 It's common in ML to decompose the error into these components (+ variance).
 If the probability of missclassification is the same for all types of trades, it's not problematic, as it will just add a random error to the data.
 If some trades are more likely to be misclassified than others, then misclassification will add a systematic error to the data and may ultimately bias the results.
 - If the findings are consistent across partitions, researchers can be confident that the results are robust to misclassification bias.
 If results however change with the dimensions without any clear explanation in the domain studied, missclassification poses a problem.
-- Intrestingly she also recognizes that the data is not error-free.
+- Intrestingly she also recognises that the data is not error-free.
 She writes "I am implicitly assuming that the data acurately represent the truth.
 While no data set is error free, the TORQ data are quite clean and I have not reason to suspect aht any non-random errors that could bias my results exist". -> No justification is given.
 What means quite?
 - **Initiator:**
 	- There is no consistent definition of the iniator used in finance.
 	- **Common view:** Initiator is a trader who demand immediate execution.
-Thus a trader who places a market order (or limit order at the opposite quote) are labeled as iniators.
+Thus a trader who places a market order (or limit order at the opposite quote) are labelled as iniators.
 Traders placing limit orders are viewed as non-iniators.
 This definition was used in [[@leeInferringInvestorBehavior2000]] and is problematic with crossed market orders or when limit orders are matched with other limit orders or when market orders are stopped.
 See also discussion in [[@theissenTestAccuracyLee2000]].
 	- **chronological view (hers):** "The iniator of the transaction is the investor (buyer or seller) who placed his or her order last, chronologically."
 As the it uses the notion of time.
 The *chronological* view can be applied when the immediacy defintion cannot.
 E. g. for limit orders the one who placed the limit order iniated the trade, which maintains consistency with market orders.
 - **Results:**
 	- [[@leeInferringInvestorBehavior2000]] achieved an accuracy rate of 93 %, but they eliminate a subsample where the accuracy dropped.
 Also the error is systematic.
 	- She proposes to not just look at the accuracy as the single criteria for performance, but also investigate the performance in different groups e. g., if trade is inside the quote etc.
-	- She recognizes that blindly applying the LR algorithm can be wrong in certain situations and thus it's applicability has to be investiged for a specific application.
+	- She recognises that blindly applying the LR algorithm can be wrong in certain situations and thus it's applicability has to be investiged for a specific application.
 	- Zero-ticks are esspecially problematic, if the prior trade took place long ago.
 - **Evaluation:**
 	![[lr-odders-white.png]]